 - 1. Provide a name for the interface (wg0 in the following example). - 2.
 Set enabled. - 3.
-Set the private\key of your WireGuard interface. - 4.
+Set the private_key of your WireGuard interface. - 4.
 Add an address (at least one) for your WireGuard interface (10.0.0.1/24 in this case). - 5.
-Add a peer with the following parameters: endpoint\address, endpoint\port, public\key.
+Add a peer with the following parameters: endpoint_address, endpoint_port, public_key.

-6. Add an allowed\ip for your peer.
-At least one - this is the WireGuard address(es) (as it can also accept an address range) of the other interface to which you are connected.
+6. Add at least one allowed IP for your peer with allowed_ips.
+This is the WireGuard address(es) (it can also accept an address range) of the other interface to which you are connected.